All Products

 public Task<BatchWriteRowResponse> BatchWriteRowAsync(BatchWriteRowRequest request);

-The following sample code provides an example on how to write 100 rows of data at the same time:
+The following example shows how to batch write 100 rows of data.

 var TableName = "SampleTable";

-// Construct a request object to write 100 rows of data in at the same time.
-Specify the primary key for 100 rows of data.
+// Construct a batch write request object and set the primary keys for 100 rows of data.

 var request = new BatchWriteRowRequest();